-Travel to the American South and immerse yourself in its music, art, food and stories, while meeting locals, exploring the sights and hearing moving first-hand stories from the Civil Rights Movement.
+Travel to the South of the United States and immerse yourself in its music, art, food and stories, while meeting locals, exploring the sights and hearing moving first-hand stories from the Civil Rights Movement, which was a pivotal era in America that was rich with lessons, triumphs and tragedies.
 Meet activists, visit museums, devour delicious cuisine and pay your respects on this vibrant cultural journey.

 If you've always wanted to explore America and the southern states, Memphis is a great place to start your trip!
 You can't help falling in love with the city, known for its musical history of rock 'n' roll, soul and the blues.
 Legendary performers like Albert King, Louis Armstrong, Muddy Waters, B.B.
 King who influenced all graced these streets, and you'll be instantly swept up in its vibe.
 Arriving early?
 Don't miss the chance to explore, just be back in time for our Welcome Reception.
 It's here you'll meet your on-road Team, fellow travelers and future friends, all eager for the adventure that awaits and the characters you'll meet on this rich history tour.